 - Entry Fees for Cambodian Living Arts Performance: Cambodian Living Arts Performanceentry fees cost $15 to $25 per person for the Dance show and $50 to $75 per person for the dance workshop.

 The market is an essential part of everyone’s life for Cambodians, who go there to stock up on food and other necessities.
 That explains why Phnom Penh’s capital has both huge and small marketplaces.
-Here are a few markets in Phnom Penh that you should check out.
+I’ve written about the main markets to visit and what to buy at them in Phnom Penh here.

 Food and Drink in Phnom Penh